-See Related: Fun & Best Things to Do in Florence, Italy
+See Related: Things to Do in Florence, Italy

 Directly south of Florence in the heart of Tuscany is the renowned Chianti region, where you will find ancient vineyards, rolling farms, and breathtaking scenery.

-The Chianti Wine & Food Safari, from tour company Walkabout Florence, is one of the best Italy food tours.
-An enthusiastic tour guide will host you through two of the region’s best wine estates providing a historical account of the region.
+The Chianti Wine & Food Safari, from tour company Walkabout Florence, is one of the best Italian food tours.
+An enthusiastic tour guide will host you through two of the region’s best wine estates, providing a historical account of the region.

 Everyone will meet at the Biblioteca Nazionale (National Library) in Piazza dei Cavalleggeri.
 The tour’s first stop is an iconic Tuscan winery belonging to an Italian aristocratic family.
 Here, taste wine paired with cheese and two olive oils from the estate’s olive groves.

 Listen as the tour director explains the traditional craft of winemaking and the art of tasting and food pairing.
 Finally, tour the villa’s underground tunnels, from wine cellars to olive mills.
 Afterward, drive through idyllic farms to a typical Tuscan restaurant.

-The final wine estate, deep into the Chianti hills, is a Chianti Classico vineyard.
+Deep into the Chianti hills, the final wine estate is a Chianti Classico vineyard.
 The vast plantings include many smaller, award-winning wines that combine ancient wine-making traditions with contemporary innovation under the respected name.